Caring for Unci Maka (Grandmother Earth)

 The tribe employs multiple land stewardship programs to help us fulfill this mission.
-Working with our neighbors, we strive to restore prairies, forests, wetlands and aquifers; and we encourage many native plants, animals, and insects to make our lands their home.
+Working with our neighbors, we strive to restore prairies, forests, wetlands, and aquifers; and we encourage many native plants, animals, and insects to make our lands their home.

 - The SMSC has a state-of-the-art Water Reclamation Facility.
 It reduces the pressure on neighboring municipal treatment systems and has been recognized as a superior achievement in reducing environmental pollutants.

-- The SMSC has its own water supply system with reverse osmosis to reduce the entry of salt, a known toxin, into its own freshwater sources and those downstream.
+- The SMSC has its own water supply system that uses reverse osmosis to reduce the entry of salt, a known toxin, into its own freshwater sources and those downstream.
 This system reduces the pressure on neighboring municipal water supplies and is available as a backup source when the SMSC’s neighbors need extra water.